 Searing the salmon gives it a crispy skin and then finishing it on top of the quinoa helps avoid overcooking the fish, which unfortunately happens all too often.
 I'm partial to Bulgarian feta, which tends to be brinier and creamier than other types of feta, but go with your preference or what's available in a supermarket by you.

-I learned this nine-minute, quinoa-cooking method from chef Katie Carey while she worked at Haven's Kitchen, a cooking school in lower Manhattan.
-She, in turn, read about it in Plenty, one of Yotam Ottolenghi's cookbooks, and it has "totally changed the way I think about cooking quinoa."
-I'd definitely have to agree.
+I learned this nine-minute, quinoa-cooking method from chef Katie Carey while she worked at Haven's Kitchen, a cooking school in lower Manhattan, who learned it from Plenty, one of Yotam Ottolenghi's cookbooks.
+It has "totally changed the way I think about cooking quinoa," she said, and I'd definitely have to agree.
 Simply cook the quinoa in boiling, well-salted water for exactly nine minutes.
 The result?
 Perfectly cooked quinoa every time.
 Seriously.

 - Yield:Serves 4

 - Total time:20 minutes

 - 4 (6-oz) skin-on salmon filets

 - Kosher salt and freshly ground black pepper

 - 1 ½ tablespoons canola, vegetable, or light olive oil

 - 2 cups water or homemade or store-bought low sodium chicken broth

 - 2 scallions, white and light green parts, thinly sliced